Shashi Bhusan Behera: Political career

 The non-corrupt and non-compromising ideology of Shashi’s stopped him from compromising and joining the power politics of state.
 But destiny was to play his role.
 With the death of the Legendary Biju Pattnaik and to fill the vacuum created Sj Naveen Patnaik came to Odisha whose thought ideology and working forced Shashi to rethink his decision and he meet Sj.
 Naveen Pattnaik in the year 2000, who at once like him and wanted him to contest from Balipatna Electoral Constituency.
 As destiny wanted something else, he could not contest the 2000 election.
-But Naveenji has set his mind, came the 2004 and Shashi was elected from Balianta & Balipatna Electoral Constituency on Biju Janata Dal Ticket.
-And he never disappointed Naveenji (the most loved and respected leader of Odisha).
+But Naveen Patnaik has set his mind, came the 2004 and Shashi was elected from Balianta & Balipatna Electoral Constituency on Biju Janata Dal Ticket.
+And he never disappointed Naveen Patnaik (the most loved and respected leader of Odisha).
 In 2005 he was selected by the Speaker among the Members of the State Legislative Assembly to be awarded the Prestigious Utkalmani Gopabandhu Samman for the Best Legislator in the assembly.
 The worked for the development of the peoples of Balianta and Balipatna, his non-corrupt and non-compromising inspired many, and he was engulfed in the development of his constituency.
 It was his effort and vision that the Balianta and Balipatna Constituency was named after ‘Jaydev’ the famous poet who Gita Govinda is recited before lord Jagannath every day.
 Came the year of 2009, he was confident of his work and effort and that the leader would surely re-elect him.
-But Naveen ji wanted his man in Delhi, he instructed Shashi to work for the party in the forthcoming election and Shashi with a heavy heart never denied Naveenji and always worked with dedication to serve his people and party.
-In the year 2010 Naveenji surprised Shashi with a ticket to the upper house of Parliament (the Rajya Sabha).
+But Naveen Patnaik wanted his man in Delhi, he instructed Shashi to work for the party in the forthcoming election and Shashi with a heavy heart never denied Naveen Patnaik and always worked with dedication to serve his people and party.
+In the year 2010 Naveen Patnaik surprised Shashi with a ticket to the upper house of Parliament (the Rajya Sabha).
 And made him also the leader of Biju Janata Dal Parliamentary Party in Rajya Sabha.
 With the Changing scenario in Odisha fast shaping Sj.
 Naveen Patnaik wanted Shashi in Odisha and thus was called in the midst of his term to contest from "Jaydev".
 He was elected to the State Legislative Assembly on Biju Janata Dal Ticket from Jaydev Constituency.